 Panmure Crescent and Penetang Crescent are classified as local streets, which are streets that typically moves a low to moderate amount of motor vehicle traffic.

-The proposed sidewalks align with City Council adopted policy which requires sidewalks on one or both sides of local streets to connect existing gaps in neighbourhood sidewalk networks and to provide a safe and accessible place for pedestrians.
+The proposed sidewalks aligned with City Council adopted policy which requires sidewalks on one or both sides of local streets to connect existing gaps in neighbourhood sidewalk networks and to provide a safe and accessible place for pedestrians.
 The goal of the proposed sidewalks is to improve safety and accessibility, particularly in the winter months when roads are icy, pavement width is narrowed by snow, and with daylight hours reduced, the walking conditions are less safe than roadways with sidewalks.
 Sidewalks would also provide a safe route for children to access Hunter’s Glen Junior Public School and Charles Gordon Senior Public School.

 A map shows the street limits of Penetang Crescent and Panmure Crescent, to indicate the site of planned sidewalk installation.